expo/expo/docs/pages/guides/push-notifications.md

 Inside both push tickets and push receipts, look for a `details` object with an `error` field.
 If present, it may be one of the following values, and you should handle these errors like so:

+#### Push ticket errors

+- `DeviceNotRegistered`: the device cannot receive push notifications anymore and you should stop sending messages to the corresponding Expo push token.

+#### Push receipt errors

 - `DeviceNotRegistered`: the device cannot receive push notifications anymore and you should stop sending messages to the corresponding Expo push token.

 - `MessageTooBig`: the total notification payload was too large.
 On Android and iOS the total payload must be at most 4096 bytes.